 Red Hat OpenShift Data Science is a managed cloud service for data scientists and developers of artificial intelligence (AI) applications.
 It provides a fully supported environment in which to rapidly develop, train, and test machine learning models in the public cloud before deploying them in production.
-OpenShift Data Science can be hosted in Red Hat OpenShift Dedicated or Red Hat OpenShift Service on AWS, which simplifies cloud operations for the developer.
+When you use OpenShift Data Science, you are running in Red Hat OpenShift Dedicated or Red Hat OpenShift Service on AWS, which simplifies cloud operations.

 In this learning path, you will set up options for your Jupyter notebook server.
-If you can’t remember how to launch JupyterHub, go back to the Launch JupyterHub learning path.
+If you cannot remember how to launch JupyterHub, go back to the Launch JupyterHub learning path.

 Select options for your notebook server

 When you first gain access to JupyterHub, a configuration screen (Figure 1) gives you the opportunity to select a notebook image and configure the deployment size and environment variables for your data science project.

 - Deployment size